Periodontal Therapy in Port Orange

 Treatment for Periodontal Disease

 Often, many are not aware they have gum disease until it has advanced to the later stages.
 The early stages of gum disease, known as gingivitis, is easily treatable and preventable with the right care.
-As soon as you notice inflammation, bleeding, or redness of the gums, you need to contact your general dentist in South Daytona.
+As soon as you notice inflammation, bleeding, or redness of the gums, you need to contact your general dentist in Port Orange.

 Our team at Water’s Edge Dental will likely recommend the scaling and root planing procedure.
 We may also recommend it for those who also have increased risk factors for gum disease as a preventive measure.
 It is routinely used to treat more advanced stages of the infection as well.